Got Milk? Breastfeeding, Break Time, and Wages: Oh My.

 - Employers do not have to provide a space for lactation unless they have a nursing mother employee.

 Despite the fact that the law requires employers to create a lactation space when they have nursing mothers who are employees, the Huffington Post article explains that employers are not always providing such spaces.
 Additionally, not all employers are providing employees with breaks, either.
 Based on data from a University of Minnesota study, “three out of every five American moms report that they do not have access to both space and breaks.”

 But it is important to note that many women are filing employment discrimination claims when their employers refuse to provide lactation breaks and/or lactation spaces.
 A report issued by the Center for WorkLife Law at the University of California, Hastings College of Law indicated that “employment discrimination lawsuits filed by nursing moms have increased by 800 percent over the last decade.”

 If you are a nursing mother and were not provided with required lactation breaks or a lactation space, you may be able to file an employment discrimination claim.
 An experienced labor lawyer can help.
-Contact Scott Wagner and Associates, P.A. to learn more about how we can help.
+Contact Scott Law Team to learn more about how we can help.